Athletic Training, MAT

-Grand Valley State University's Master of Athletic Training (MAT) is offered through the Department of Movement Science.
-The MAT is a two-year degree that provides students with a theoretical and conceptual foundation combined with extensive hands-on clinical experience for professional preparation.
+The program is a two-year degree offered through the Department of Physical Therapy and Athletic Training that provides students with a theoretical and conceptual foundation combined with extensive hands-on clinical experience for professional preparation.

 Why Study Athletic Training at Grand Valley?

-- Tremendous support from our local community allows extensive hands-on service learning opportunities in diverse clinical settings.
+- There are extensive opportunities for hands-on service learning in diverse clinical settings.

-- Learning takes place using state-of-the-art equipment and instructional materials.
+- Students learn using state-of-the-art equipment and instructional materials.

-- Consistent high pass rates on the Board of Certification (BOC) exam for athletic trainers.
+- Graduates receive consistently high pass rates on the Board of Certification exam for athletic trainers.

-- The program is fully accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+- The program is accredited by the Commission on Accreditation of Athletic Training Education.